 Always check the flue pipe that comes out of the top of your furnace to make sure it’s venting appropriately.
 Holes in flue pipe leak foul combustion byproducts, including carbon monoxide.
 If this is the case, you cannot run your furnace without exposing yourself to a severe health risk.

 Check close to where the pipe meets your furnace.
 Patch tiny holes with the foil tape.
 Corroded flues should be replaced.
 At times, a faulty installation will cause a structural leak that requires a full re-installation.
-If this is a case, seek the assistance of the service professionals.
+If this is the case, seek the assistance of residential heating repair professionals.

 3. Fan inspection